pantheon-systems/documentation/source/_docs/wordpress-s3.md

 #### Further configuration
 Check out the plugin's [README file](https://github.com/humanmade/S3-Uploads/blob/master/README.md){.external} for information on advanced configuration, such as cache control, URL rewriting and offline development.

-### Install and Deploy WP Offload S3
+### Install and Deploy WP Offload Media
-Follow documentation from [DeliciousBrains](https://deliciousbrains.com/wp-offload-s3/doc/quick-start-guide){.external}.
+Follow documentation from [DeliciousBrains](https://deliciousbrains.com/wp-offload-media/doc/quick-start-guide){.external}.
 No specialized configuration is required for this plugin to run on Pantheon.